Paradigm4/extra-scidb-libs/README.md

 `load_library` command to the `try.sh` script in order for Travis to try to load the plugin once the `extra-scidb-libs` package is installed.

+# Update Plug-in

+To update one of the included plugins do the following:

+1. Create a tag in the pugin repository.
+Bump the plugin tag version accordingly.
+1. Update `extra-scidb-libs.sh` and use the new tag.
+1. Bump package version (see next)

 # Bump Version